phpcq/gnupg/README.md

 # About this repository

-This repository holds the plugin interfaces used by the main tool runner [phpcq](https://github.com/phpcq/phpcq).
+This repository holds a GnuPG wrapper and signature verifier used by the main tool runner [phpcq](https://github.com/phpcq/phpcq).